duanwujie/debian-policy-chinese/policy/ch-sharedlibs.rst

 compiling packages, as it will only look for ``libgdbm.so`` when compiling dynamically.

 If the package provides Ada Library Information (``*.ali``) files for use with GNAT, these files must be installed read-only (mode 0444) so that GNAT will not attempt to recompile them.
 This overrides the normal file mode requirements given in :ref:`s-permissions-owners`.

+.. [#] This wording allows the development files to be split into several packages, such as a separate architecture-independent libraryname-headers, provided that the development package depends on all the required additional packages.

 .. _s-sharedlibs-intradeps:

 Dependencies between the packages of the same library
 -----------------------------------------------------

 Typically the development version should have an exact version dependency on the runtime library, to make sure that compilation and linking happens correctly.
 The ``${binary:Version}`` substitution variable can be useful for this purpose.  [#]_

+.. [#] Previously, ``${Source-Version}`` was used, but its name was confusing and it has been deprecated since dpkg 1.13.19.

 .. _s-sharedlibs-depends: